 South Africa is a country full of amazing adventures.
 Bucket list experiences can be had from the safaris of Kruger to the penguins of the Western Cape, and everything in between.
 For us, it was spending two amazing days on South Africa’s luxury train, The Blue Train known as a window to the soul of Africa.
-If you are considering ticking this incredibly experience off your bucket list, here is everyone you’ll need to know to plan a trip on the Blue Train, South Africa.
+If you are considering ticking this incredible experience off your bucket list, here is everyone you’ll need to know to plan a trip on the Blue Train, South Africa.
 Think of this as your Blue Train FAQs…

 We were hosted on a trip with the Blue Train.
 All opinions are entirely our own.

 - 1 A Little Blue Train History

 - 2 How to Plan a Trip on the Blue Train, South Africa